secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 ### PerkSpot

 GitLab has partnered with PerkSpot: a new discount platform providing Team Members with discounts on over 10,000 brands and more than 25 different categories, including electronics, home goods, mortgages, travel, and more.
-This discount platform is offered at no cost to our US team members.
+This discount platform is offered at no cost to you.

 PerkSpot is a one-stop shop for thousands of exclusive discounts and in more than 25 different areas of interest:
 - Quick Links – section that allows you to access various resources to locate savings